OXIDprojects/passwordpolicy/README.md

 # Professional Support

-Your or you client need this module in a reliable environment to make serious businness?
+Do you or your client need this module in a stable and reliable environment?
-Better request professional support now.
+Then request your professional support right now.

-The support contract will fit to your needs and may include things like:
+Contact us for a support contract that fit to your needs and may include things like:

 - feature implementation
 - free updates